Milan Rastavac

-Milan Rastavac (Милан Раставац; born 1 November 1973) is a Serbian professional football manager and former player.
+Milan Rastavac (Милан Раставац; born 1 November 1973) is a Serbian professional football manager and former player who is currently managing Greek Super League club OFI Crete.

 Playing career

 Rastavac started his playing career in Vojvodina youth squad.
 During his playing career, his greatest success came in 1988–1989.
-He played on the national team of Yugoslavia (U16) with Mirko Jozić as a head coach.
-From 1990-1991 he played on the FC Vojvodina U19 team that was the champion of SFR Yugoslavia with Ilija Pantelić as a head coach.
+He played on the Yugoslavia national u16 team with Mirko Jozić as a head coach.
+From 1990 to 1991 he played on the FC Vojvodina U19 team that was the champion of SFR Yugoslavia with Ilija Pantelić as a head coach.
 After a season in Dinamo Pančevo, he moved to club Mladost Bački Jarak member of Serbia and Montenegro first league, where in 1999 he ended his professional career at the age of 26.

 Managerial career

-Beginning
+Beginnings

 Rastavac started his coaching career as a coach assistant in Al-Nasr Benghazi senior team with Todor Veselinović as a head coach.
 He worked as a youth coach in Novi Sad with different age groups from U15 - U19 in a five-year period.
 In season 2004-2005 he won the Vojvodina Cup with Novi Sad U17 team.

 FA Serbia

 In 2006, he started to work for the Football Association of Serbia as an instructor with the different age groups from U12 to U16 and stayed at this position until 2013.
 As a head of instructor service he was one of the creators of different programs for different age groups of FA Serbia.
 In 2007, he became a lecturer at UEFA coaching school of FA Serbia.
-From 2013–2014 he was a member of expert committee of FA Serbia.
+From 2013 to 2014 he was a member of expert committee of FA Serbia.

 Serbia Women U19

-In an idea for practical implementation programs he managed Serbia women's national under-19 football team and was coach in women's A national team in period from 2010–2013.
+In an idea for practical implementation programs he managed Serbia women's national under-19 football team and was coach in women's A national team in period from 2010 to 2013.
 In 2011 they won first historical point on the elite round for the Euro qualifications.
 In 2011 they were on the EURO finals for U19 first and only time in Serbia WU19 history.
 In 2013 Serbia WU19 was the top scorer team in Euro qualifications with more than 6 goals per match.